dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Sets

-Unlike JavaScript,
-Dart supports defining `Set`s with literals.
+Unlike JavaScript, Dart supports defining `Set`s with literals.
-Sets are defined in the same way as lists, but using curly braces instead of square brackets.
+Dart defines sets in the same way as lists, but using curly braces rather than square brackets.
 Sets are unordered collections that only contain unique items.
-The uniqueness of these items are enforced using hash codes, meaning that objects need hash values to be stored in a `Set`.
+Dart enforces the uniqueness of these items using hash codes, meaning that objects need hash values to be stored in a `Set`.

 {{site.alert.note}}
   In Dart, the hash value defaults to the instance of an object but you can override it to use a set of properties.
   To learn more, see the [`hashCode`][] property page.
 {{site.alert.end}}

 [`hashCode`]: {{site.dart-api}}/dart-core/Object/hashCode.html